fairtale5/Karmie/README.md

 I wanted a reputation system that is:
 - Truly decentralized
 - Bot-resistant
-- Doesn’t require KYC
+- Doesn't require KYC

 ### How It Works
 Reputation is earned by being voted on by users who already have a reputation.
 The higher the reputation of the user voting on you, the greater the effect—both positive and negative.

 This means that bots, bad actors, and newcomers all start with a reputation of **0**.
-They can vote on others, but their votes won’t have an effect until they reach the **minimum threshold** (which is customizable).
+They can vote on others, but their votes won't have an effect until they reach the **minimum threshold** (which is customizable).

 Additionally, if the community downvotes a user, they lose their privileges, and all users they voted on also lose the reputation they gained from them.
 This makes it easy to identify and neutralize bad actors by downvoting them, undoing any damage they caused.

 ### Bootstrapping New Communities
 The challenge was how to bootstrap new communities, as early on, no one has enough reputation to vote on others.
-To address this, I implemented a **“reward for voting”** system, which works in two phases:
+To address this, I implemented a **"reward for voting"** system, which works in two phases:
 - **Early on**: Everyone receives rewards while the community is still small.
 At this stage, anyone can join and earn voting rewards.
 - **Later on**: Only trusted users who have already gained reputation receive rewards.
 This prevents bad actors from farming reputation through votes.